SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 ```

 ### 2. Tailor the HDI container declaration to the trial landscape

+In a [previous exercise](../09) you may have seen that your `mta.yaml` deployment descriptor file referenced the "hana" service for the HDI container.
+We need to ensure that the correct HDI container will be used in the trial landscape.

-:point_right: Replace the exising service definition in the `mta.yaml` file with this one.
+:point_right: Replace the `resources` section in the `mta.yaml` file with this:
 ```
 resources:
   - name: bookshop-db-hdi-container